 Most men are grateful that they don’t have to hassle with applying makeup every morning.
 They can get dressed, brush their teeth and hair, splash some cold water on their face and be out the door.
-But when it comes to a male’s morning routine, he may be missing out on some crucial steps to … Continue reading Reaching for the razor?
-Shaving and skin care for men
+But when it comes to a male’s morning routine, he may be missing out on some crucial steps to … Continue reading How to get a better shave and other skin care tips for men

 Whether it’s Halloween around the corner or just swimsuit season, many women are scared to reveal their “spider veins.”
 Lianne Marks, MD, PhD, FACP, an internist on the medical staff at Baylor Scott & White Medical Center – Round Rock said spider veins are more common in women than men, with a ratio of 4-to-1. … Continue reading Spider veins — are they more than just scary?

 Acne can be embarrassing and painful, and in some cases, it can lead to permanent scarring.
 If you have pimples or irritation on your back and shoulders, you may have back acne.
-Body or back acne is similar to facial acne with regard to symptoms and treatments, and people who have facial acne may be … Continue reading How to get rid of back acne
+First, know that you are not alone — back acne is a common complaint.
+Body or back acne is similar to facial acne … Continue reading How to get rid of back acne

 If you’ve been outside barefoot or constantly wearing flip flop sandals this summer, you may have dry heels.
 Give your feet a break from constant exposure, and find ways to treat your dry, cracked heels.
 John Brust, DPM, a podiatrist on the medical staff at Baylor Scott & White Clinic – Killeen sees a number … Continue reading Are your cracked heels causing alarm?